all-birds birds

 Seasons

 There are advantages to each season.
 To see birds in full colorful breeding plumage the best time to watch is in spring when they migrate to their nesting grounds.
 Most birds breed in the summer so that is when you can watch them build their nests and raise their young.
+This is also when they will be the most visible.
+Later in the summer when they are molting they remain more concealed.
 The fall migration is the hardest time to identify birds because of the change in plumage.

 Birding Technique and Skills